dotnet/AspNetDocs/aspnet/mvc/overview/older-versions-1/models-data/performing-simple-validation-vb.md

 uid: mvc/overview/older-versions-1/models-data/performing-simple-validation-vb
 title: "Performing Simple Validation (VB) | Microsoft Docs"
 author: StephenWalther
 description: "Learn how to perform validation in an ASP.NET MVC application.
-In this tutorial, Stephen Walther introduces you to model state and the validation HTML helper..." ms.author: riande ms.date: 03/02/2009 ms.assetid: df6cf4b7-0bb3-4c4e-b17a-bd78a759a6bc
+In this tutorial, Stephen Walther introduces you to model state and the validation HTML helper...
+(VB)" ms.author: riande ms.date: 03/02/2009 ms.assetid: df6cf4b7-0bb3-4c4e-b17a-bd78a759a6bc